cscully-allison/guidepost/readme.md

 ## Acknowledgments

-Guidepost was developed to simplify the analysis of HPC workloads, inspired by the challenges faced by HPC administrators and researchers.
-Thank you to the open-source community for their support and tools.
+Guidepost was developed under the auspices and with funding provided by the National Renewable Energy Laboratory (NREL).

 ---

 ## Contact

-For questions or feedback, please reach out to the maintainers at [your-email@example.com].
+For questions or feedback, please reach out to the maintainer at [cscullyallison@sci.utah.edu].